mautic/developer-documentation-new/.github/CONTRIBUTING.md

    git commit --allow-empty
    ```

-7. [Push your changes](#push-changes-to-the-remote-repository) to the remote repository.
+10. [Push your changes](#push-changes-to-the-remote-repository) to the remote repository.
-8. [Create a new PR](#create-a-pr).
-Ensure you change the base branch to the appropriate version branch before clicking the 'Create pull request' button.
+11. [Create a new PR](#create-a-pr) and change the base branch to the correct version branch before clicking 'Create pull request' button.

 ## Getting started

-We built this project with [Sphinx](https://www.sphinx-doc.org/en/master/) and host it on the [Read the Docs platform](https://readthedocs.org).
+Mautic built this project with [Sphinx](https://www.sphinx-doc.org/en/master/) and hosts it on [Read the Docs](https://readthedocs.org).

-The `docs/` directory contains the content, written in [reStructuredText (RST)](https://www.sphinx-doc.org/en/master/usage/restructuredtext/index.html).
+The `docs/` directory contains the content, written in [reStructuredText - RST](https://www.sphinx-doc.org/en/master/usage/restructuredtext/index.html).

 ---